strongloop/strongloop.com2/_posts/2018-06-01-meetup-build-app-nodejs-watson-visual-recognition.md

   - Events
 ---

-We're excited to announce a new meetup we're offering with Mobile Monday!
+We're excited to kick off a new meetup we're offering with Mobile Monday!

 <!--more-->